ToiletCommander/hog_contest_2021_cookes/README.md

 # hog_contest
  - UC Berkeley Spring 2021 Hog Contest Participant Team: `CookEs` Source Code
- - 3rd place in the end, I heard from TA that the first place used the same strategy with this code, but there might be a competition rule understanding error with this project.
+ - 3rd place in the end, I heard from TA that the first place used similar strategy with this code, but there might be a competition rule understanding error with this project.
+ - To see what first place referenced, look at [this article](https://old.paulbramsen.com/archives/32), this provides a very decent breakdown of what you should do to use DP to write a non-deterministic strategy for the hog contest, which is similar - but different from this project.
+We used deterministic DP and used prediction simulation to generate hit rate data aginst specific optimal strategies.
  - This project's ultimate strategy is theoratically undefeatable because it used win rate prediction to generate hit data.(or it might not be because the competition is not deterministic)

 ## Design Concept